d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

     * What happens?
     * Bias the model towards more likely outputs, e.g., by sampling from $q(w_t \mid w_{t-1}, \ldots, w_1) \propto p^\alpha(w_t \mid w_{t-1}, \ldots, w_1)$ for $\alpha > 1$.
 1. Run the code in this section without clipping the gradient.
 What happens?
-1. Change adjacent sampling so that it does not separate hidden states from the computational graph.
+1. Change sequential partitioning so that it does not separate hidden states from the computational graph.
 Does the running time change?
 How about the accuracy?
 1. Replace the activation function used in this section with ReLU and repeat the experiments in this section.
 1. Prove that the perplexity is the inverse of the harmonic mean of the conditional word probabilities.